 Causes of Fibromyalgia

 Medical researchers are yet to determine the catalyst of this condition.
 The vast variety of symptoms associated with fibromyalgia makes it pretty difficult to ascertain what causes it.
-Many experts have settled on focusing on the psychological aspect of it because a good number of patient suffering from FM usually experience altered moods such as depression.
+Many experts have settled on focusing on the psychological aspect of it.
+This is because a good number of FM patient usually experience altered moods such as depression.
 Others are of the opinion that FM is a physiological entity derived from chronic postural alterations and physical trauma.
 Some are of the opinion that since patients with FM are hypersensitive to stimuli; therefore, it means that FM is a central nervous system disorder with imbalances in neurochemicals.
 Most often, these patients tend to experience pain to non-painful activity or pressure.
 It is pretty possible that a combination of psychological and physical triggers can result in a number of FM symptoms.

 How Can Chiropractic Help?

 Most often, chiropractors offer their professional skills to FM patients, hoping to assist them in relieving their symptoms.
 According to a research carried out at a the Mayo Clinic, about 37% out of the total of 300 FM patients surveyed had visited a chiropractor in the past couple of months.
 This illustrates that fibromyalgia patients regularly consult with chiropractors.

 But do these chiropractic techniques work for them?
 In case you had your doubts, recent studies show that it does.
 A survey was conducted on fibromyalgia patients before, during and after a series of chiropractic adjustments with ischemic compression.
 Ischemic compression is a soft tissue technique.
 The study confirmed that over 60 percent of the patients responded positively.
 There was significant reduction in pain and fatigue, while improvement in sleep.
 These reports where achieved within just one month.
 Despite the little research, the studies show that chiropractic to be of great benefit to fibromyalgia patients’ quality of life.